-- Arson/Fire Damaging or attempting to damage property by the setting of fire, the causing of an explosion, or trying to start a fire or explosion is prohibited. - 3.
-Assault Intentionally or recklessly causing or threatening physical injury to another person is assault and is prohibited.
+- Assault Intentionally or recklessly causing or threatening physical injury to another person is assault and is prohibited.
 A student who assaults a staff member will usually be placed on emergency suspension and be recommended for expulsion. - 4.
-Attendance Students enrolled in the Anchorage School District must attend school every day as required by municipal and state law and School Board rules.
-Student failure to attend a regularly scheduled class without being officially excused is prohibited. - 5.
+Attendance Anchorage School District values daily attendance by all students which contributes to their academic, social and emotional success.
+Students enrolled in the Anchorage School District must attend school every day as required by municipal and state law as well as School Board Policy.
+Student failure to attend a regularly scheduled class without being officially excused is prohibited.
+Families should contact the school as soon as possible when an absence must occur. - 5.
 Before and After School Restrictions A student must not remain on school grounds before or after the regular school day unless the student is directly involved in a supervised, approved school activity.
 Students must arrive at school and be picked up from school at times established by the principal.
 Students who are on school property at an unauthorized time may be disciplined for trespass.
 Outside school hours, school grounds are available for public use when not in use for school activities or under a Facilities Use Permit.
-However, the principal may close school grounds for a reasonable period before and after school. - 6.
-Bullying and Harassment The Anchorage School District affirms the right of all students and employees to pursue their education or occupation with dignity in a safe environment.
+However, the principal may close school grounds for a reasonable period before and after school. - Bullying and Harassment The Anchorage School District affirms the right of all students and employees to pursue their education or occupation with dignity in a safe environment.
 It is the policy of the District to maintain learning and working environments that are free from discrimination, harassment, hazing, and related violence.
 The learning environment in District schools must be structured to reflect diverse cultural traditions and their contributions.
 The District will not tolerate any behaviors that ridicule, harass, intimidate, or otherwise threaten or discriminate against students, staff, or community members.
 The District will investigate all complaints of discrimination or harassment regardless of whether the complaint is formal or informal, verbal or written.
 The District will discipline any student or employee who discriminates against or harasses a student, employee, or community member.
 A false or frivolous accusation made under this policy may result in disciplinary action against the accuser.